 If more information than a standard ECG can provide is needed, your child may have to wear a Holter monitor.
 A Holter monitor functions similarly to an ECG, but is worn for 24 to 48 hours to record sporadic events and ensure a more complete picture of the electrical system of the heart.

-Imaging tests are key to the congenital heart diagnostic process.
+In addition to echocardiography, other imaging tests are important to the congenital heart diagnostic process.
 These tools allow our doctors to learn more about your child’s condition.
 Our team uses several imaging exams, including:

 - MRI (magnetic resonance imaging) –uses a powerful, harmless magnetic field and radio waves to produce detailed images of the inside of the body.

 Sometimes, standard diagnostic tools do not give us a clear enough view of the heart.
 If this is the case, diagnostic cardiac catheterization is often the right option.

 During this procedure, a doctor will thread a long, thin tube called a catheter into the heart through a blood vessel.
 Several tests can be performed with the help of diagnostic cardiac catheterization, including:

 - Coronary angiogram – measures how blood flows through your child’s heart